 At Nature Camps, children and teens choose what activities they want to do each day.

-Activities include hiking, nature journaling, nature crafts, challenge courses, singing, swimming, canoeing, and more.
+Activities include hiking, nature journaling, nature crafts, cooperative games, singing, swimming, river walking, and more.
 Each session, we also host a Family Overnight and Concert in the Woods for all campers, families, and staff.
 Learn more about these activities below.

 Sense of Wonder